Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 And the organization makes it very easy for you: to visit the gardens the Petit Trains are available.
 It is a little train that makes sightseeing toursof the gardens, connecting the different buildings of the visit.

 The Petit Train has stops at the Chateau, the Trianons, the Canal and the gardens.
-You can use them to go from one side to the other and see everything in the gardens of Versailles: or to sit for a while and enjoy the view while resting for a while.
+You can use them to go from one side to the other and see everything in the gardens of Versailles: or to sit for a while and enjoy the view while you rest for a while.

 Interesting facts